 Do everything you can to get involved in the community.
 Find out what your neighborhood values, and cater to its residents.
 Make an appearance at every local event you can, offer free giveaways and promotions at community gatherings, and get to know your community leaders individually.
 They’ll take care of the rest—posting, sharing, and talking about your site online and building your authority collectively.

 You don’t have to be a technical genius to get the most out of your local SEO strategy.
 What it really takes is a commitment to your local community and a commitment to regularly updating your online presence.
-Through relevant link building, relationship building, and community involvement, you can gradually build an online and offline local empire, winning the loyalty of your current customers and positioning yourself for new traffic with a higher search engine rank.
+Through relevant link building, relationship building, and community involvement, you can gradually build an online and offline local empire, winning the loyalty of your current customers and positioning yourself for new traffic with a higher rankings in the search engines.